sashi0034/asdbg-vscode/readme.md

 - Run the mock engine and hit breakpoints set in script files
 - Display values of placeholder variables
-- Support for Step Over, Continue, etc.
+- Support for Step Over, Continue

 ![screenshot](image.png)